aaronpkelly/aaronpkelly.github.io/_posts/2018-02-25-onPosting.md

 Turn each of your public docs into a post.
 There is value in sharing them this way, as a write-up.
+Every post is continually updated, and ideally never goes out of date.